carpentries-incubator/hpc-workflows/episodes/02-snakemake_on_the_cluster.md

 | `--cpus-per-task` | `cpus_per_task`   | number of cpus per task (in case of SMP, rather use `threads`) |
 | `--nodes`         | `nodes`           | number of nodes                                                |

-The warnings given by Snakemake hinted that we need to provide these options.
-One way to do it is to provide them is as part of the Snakemake rule, e.g.,
+The warnings given by Snakemake hinted that we may need to provide these options.
+One way to do it is to provide them is as part of the Snakemake rule using the keyword `resources`, e.g.,
 ```python
 rule:
     input: ...